Centrally deploy AWS Network Firewall across VPCs

-You can automatically enforce AWS WAF rules on AWS resources that currently exist or are created in the future, thereby ensuring compliance with firewall rules across the organization.
-AWS Firewall Manager gives customers the ability to apply AWS WAF rules, as well as Managed Rules for AWS WAF, on a group of resources, which could include resources across Application Load Balancer and Amazon CloudFront accounts.
+You can automatically enforce policies on AWS resources that currently exist or are created in the future, thereby ensuring compliance with firewall rules across the organization.
+AWS Firewall Manager gives customers the ability to apply AWS WAF rules, as well as Managed Rules for AWS WAF, on Application Load Balancers, API Gateways and Amazon CloudFront accounts.
 You can apply AWS Shield Advanced protections on Application or Classic Load Balances, Elastic IP addresses or CloudFront distributions.
 Similarly, you can use AWS Firewall Manager to create a common primary security group across your EC2 instances in your VPC.
 With Firewall Manager you can automatically deploy Network Firewall endpoints and associated rules, for your VPCs.
 At the same time, Firewall Manager also lets you associate your VPCs with Route 53 Resolver DNS Firewall rules.
 You can choose to automatically enforce the rule on a newly created resource, or you can choose to be notified when the new resource is created.

 Multi-account resource groups

 Within AWS Firewall Manager, you are able to group resources by Account, by Resource Type, and by Tag.
-Now, your security team can write AWS WAF rules or enable DDoS protection easily for all resources within a particular group or across accounts in the organization.
+Your security team can create policies for all resources within a particular group or across accounts in the organization.

 Cross-account protection policies

 AWS Firewall Manager is integrated with AWS Organizations and will automatically fetch the list of accounts in your AWS organization to enable you to group resources across accounts.
-First, you build protection policies, which define a group of resources and associate the group with a set of AWS WAF rules.
+First, you build protection policies, which define a group of resources and associate the group with your policy.
 Then, you specify the scope of the policy to cover a specific set of AWS accounts, or all of your Organizations’ accounts.
-Now, Firewall Manager will deploy WAF rules only on the resources in the accounts based on the scope of the policy.
+Firewall Manager will deploy the protections only on the resources in the accounts based on the scope of the policy.

 Hierarchical rule enforcement

-AWS Firewall Manager allows you can apply protection policies in a hierarchical manner, so you can delegate the creation of application-specific rules while retaining the ability to enforce certain rules centrally.
+AWS Firewall Manager allows you to apply protection policies in a hierarchical manner, so you can delegate the creation of application-specific rules while retaining the ability to enforce certain rules centrally.
 Centrally applied rules are constantly monitored for any accidental removal or mishandling, thereby ensuring they are applied consistently.

 Dashboard with compliance notifications